 Notification to selected applicants will start at the beginning of August with the intent to have all facilitator spots filled before the start of the fall semester.
 However, selection will continue until all facilitator spots are filled or as needed.

-Selected applicants will need to complete some additional paperwork, and may need to inquire approval from supervisor, to be a confirmed facilitator and receive the stipend (if eligible).
+Selected applicants will need to complete some additional paperwork, and may need to acquire approval from supervisor, to be a confirmed facilitator and receive the stipend (if eligible).

 Please note prior facilitation experience is not a requirement to be an i-Program Facilitator.
 However, applicants with experiences in teaching and/or guiding group discussions are preferred.